wp-plugins/animate-it/readme.txt

 3. Set your options from the Settings -> Animate It! admin area.

 Alternatively:

-1. Login to your WordPress admin area.
+1. Login to your WordPress admin area
-2. Search for Animate It!.
+2. Search for Animate It!
-3. Click install Animate It!.
+3. Click install Animate It!
-4. Activate through the Plugins menu in WordPress or when asked during installation.
+4. Activate through the Plugins menu in WordPress or when asked during installation
-5. Set your options from the Settings -> Animate It! admin area.
+5. Set your options from the Settings -> Animate It! admin area

 == Frequently Asked Questions ==